hardcodes/lmtyas/README.md

 Tests are at the moment far from complete.

+- Functions that need no running service are covered.
+- Starting the service itself and testing it from outside is still missing.

 ## Testing the code - prerequisites

 - Before some of the tests are executed, a mail dummy mail server and a `glauth` ldap server are started, see section *[Development](#development)*.